openintegrationhub/openintegrationhub/services/secret-service/README.md

 ### Concept and docs

-Current documentation of the concept can be found here: <https://github.com/openintegrationhub/openintegrationhub/blob/master/docs/services/SecretService.md>
+Current documentation of the concept can be found here: <https://github.com/openintegrationhub/openintegrationhub.github.io/blob/master/docs/5%20-%20Services/SecretService.md>
-As the implementation has changed in the last iterations, the concept isn't up-to-date anymore and will be adjusted to reflect the new implementation.

 ### Auth clients

 An auth client is required for secrets, which require a communication with an external identity provider, e.g. in case of OAuth2 tokens.
 After registering your application with the 3rd party (e.g. Google), create an auth client and add your `clientId` and `clientSecret`.
 You must also register the callback URL `redirectUri` of Secrets-Service with the third party.
-In case of OAuth, you should also define the `auth` and `token` in `endpoints`.
+In case of OAuth/OAuth2, you should also define the `auth` and `token` in `endpoints`.
 See the OpenAPI spec for AuthClient model definition.

 Example of a Microsoft Oauth2 auth client